 What is herpangina?

-Herpangina is a viral infection of the mouth, most often caused by the Coxsackie virus.
+Herpangina is a viral infection of the mouth which is in most cases caused by a particular strain of group A coxsackievirus, but also by group B coxsackievirus, echovirus and enterovirus 71.
 It affects children more commonly than adults.
 The distinguishing symptom of herpangina is small, blister-like ulcers or lesions on the roof of the mouth and at the back of the throat, which are often painful.
 It is generally considered to be a non-serious condition that ordinarily clears up in under 10 days.
-The virus, however, is highly contagious and can easily be passed from person to person.
+The groups of viruses that cause herpangina are highly contagious.

 Symptoms of herpangina

 The early symptoms of herpangina are similar to other viral infections that affect the nose and throat.
 These include:

 - Sore throat

 - Neck pain

 Herpangina is different from other similar conditions because of the small blisters, and later ulcers, which form on the back of the throat.
 These ulcers are normally light grey and ringed in red, and in most cases will begin to appear within two days after the initial infection.